CoderDojoTC/micropython/docs/11-oled-ssd1306-spi.md

 # OLED SSD1306 SPI Examples

-## Using the SSD1306 with I2C Interfaces
+## Using the SSD1306 with SPI Interfaces

 ### Add the ssd1306 Python Module